ASK DR. DESAI ~ Tips for buying green personal care products

 Join Dr. Desai for an interactive workshop at the MindBodySpirit Expo on Saturday, May 3 in Somerset.
 Go to MindBodySpiritExpo.com for additional details on his talk called “What’s In Your Cosmetics and Personal Care Products?”

 Dr. Vinay Desai is a naturalist and a pharmaceutical scientist with a Ph.D. in Pharmaceutical Sciences.
-Through community awareness programs, Dr. Desai helps educate people in the sustainable practices of using solar power and green personal care products.
+Through community awareness programs, Dr. Desai has helped educate people in the sustainable practices of using solar power and green personal care products.